plone/volto/docs/source/developer-guidelines/typescript.md

 }
 ```

-Now that you have configured Typescript, you just need to run it alongside Razzle in order to typecheck your code and block the production build if it has any problems.
+Now that you have configured TypeScript, you just need to run it alongside Razzle in order to typecheck your code and block the production build if it has any problems.
 Change your scripts in your ``package.json`` like this (inspired by [https://github.com/jaredpalmer/razzle/blob/master/examples/with-typescript/package.json](https://github.com/jaredpalmer/razzle/blob/master/examples/with-typescript/package.json)):

 ```json hl_lines="2 3 7 8 9 10 17"